technopradyumn/FastFood/README.md

-Here’s an updated version of your GitHub description with larger titles and subtitles for better readability:

----

 # FastFood App

 **FastFood** is an Android-based mobile application designed to provide users with a seamless and enjoyable food ordering experience.
 The app is built with modern tools and technologies, ensuring high performance and a user-friendly interface.
 Whether you're in the mood for a quick meal or planning a family feast, **FastFood** offers a variety of food options from your favorite restaurants.